Siddy212/iconic-es-de/README.md

    - `Small` - good for display on tvs and computer monitors.
 Smallest Grid size.
    - `Medium` - good for display on tvs and computer monitors.
 Medium Grid sizing.
    - `Large` - good for display on large handheld screens at 6 inches or larger.
 Medium Grid sizing.
    - `Extra Large` - good for display on small handheld screens at 6 inches or below.
-Largest Grid sizing.
+Largest Grid sizing and disables most metadata.

 ### **Preview of Variants and Color Schemes**